mbernste/mbernste.github.io/_posts/2022-06-11-general_linear_group.md

 Systems of linear equations
 ---------------------------

-A **system of linear equations** is a set of [linear equations](https://en.wikipedia.org/wiki/Linear_equation) that all utilize the same set of variables, but each equation differs by the coefficients that multiply each variable.
+A **system of linear equations** is a set of [linear equations](https://en.wikipedia.org/wiki/Linear_equation) that all utilize the same set of variables, but each equation differs by the coefficients that multiply those variables.

 For example, say we have three variables, $x_1, x_2$, and $x_3$.
 A system of linear equations involving these three variables can be written as: